-One of the bigger challenges is for data center providers to stand out from the crowd…to differentiate in a meaningful way to prospects – basically strangers – that don’t yet know about your company.
+One of the bigger challenges is for data center providers to stand out from the crowd and to differentiate meaningfully to prospects – basically strangers – who don’t yet know about your company.

 Why Most Data Center Companies Miss the Boat on Early–Stage Differentiation

 Most leaders of data centers can point to at least a handful of differentiators that their clients experience once onboard.

 But in a world where influencers and decision-makers are 60% to 90% of the way through the buyer’s journey before they’re even ready for a conversation with your sales team, it’s critical to get found early and often by the right people and in the proper context.